alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 	(2) Any parentheses required for understanding the meaning of the expression must be included

-Moreover, spacing within a line ignored is ignored.
+Moreover, spacing within a line is ignored.
 The following rule is perfectly acceptable:

 		Example: (a   & ~b &c -> p | q |r)

 IMPORTANT: Rules and constraints must appear on lines by themselves or the program will not be able to parse them correctly.
-Also, the first character of a rule line MUST be a “(“, and the first character of a constraint line MUST be a “!”.
+Also, the first character of a rule line MUST be “(“, and the first character of a constraint line MUST be “!”.

 Rules may be given weights denoting their relative importance, where a higher number denotes greater importance or priority.
 A weight may be